Getting Black and Latino Teachers To The Head of the Class

 A Ton of Scholarships Are Available for Black and Latino Teaching Students

-The lack of minority teachers and the lower rates of Black and Hispanic college attendance are well-documented problems, and they are problems that many organizations are beginning to address with hefty scholarship programs.
+The problem of too few minority teachers and lower college attendance rates in these communities are well-documented.
+The good news is that many organizations are beginning to address the problem with scholarship programs that help make college more accessible.

-Unlike loans, scholarships are grants that don’t have to be paid back.
-They are also available from the federal and state governments, but also are offered by colleges themselves and hundreds of private or nonprofit organizations.
+Scholarships are grants that don’t have to be paid back.
+Many are available from the federal government and individual states, but you will also find colleges and many private and nonprofit organizations offering them as well.

 Grants, like the federal Pell Grants or the FSEOG (Federal Supplemental Educational Opportunity Grants), are sometimes available strictly on the basis of economic need—anyone who can’t afford college can qualify.